About the

 The Challenge

-Today’s sovereign debt markets are not fit for purpose, as they fail to take adequate account of the sustainability risks which increasingly are having a material impact on countries’ economic growth and resilience.
+Today’s sovereign debt markets are not fit for purpose, as they fail to take adequate account of the sustainability risks which are increasingly having a material impact on countries’ economic growth and resilience.
+Vulnerable nations are excluded from accessing the affordable capital and investment that is urgently needed to create sustainable economic growth and adequate fiscal space.

 The Opportunity